Dexter's Laboratory: Publications

 Characters from Dexter's Laboratory are featured in a 150,000-print magazine called Cartoon Network, published by Burghley Publishing and released in the United Kingdom on August 27, 1998.

-DC Comics printed four comic book volumes featuring Dexter's Laboratory.
-Characters from the series first appear in Cartoon Network Presents, a 24-issue volume showcasing Cartoon Network's premiere animated programming, which was produced from 1997 to 1999.
-In 1999, DC gave Dexter's Laboratory its own 34-issue comic volume, which ran until 2003.
-DC's Cartoon Cartoons comic book, which ran from 2001 to 2004, frequently includes Dexter's Laboratory stories.
-This was superseded by Cartoon Network Block Party, which ran from 2004 to 2009.

 On February 25, 2013, IDW Publishing announced a partnership with Cartoon Network to produce comics based on its properties, which included Dexter's Laboratory.
-Its first issue was released on April 30, 2014.

 Toys and promotions

 Wendy's promoted Dexter's Laboratory with five collectible toys in their kids' meals from mid-October to November 23, 1997.
 Discovery Zone sponsored Cartoon Network's eight-week-long "Dexter's Duplication Summer" in 1998 to promote the series' new schedule.
 NASCAR's 1999 "Wacky Racing Team" vehicle driven by Jerry Nadeau in the Daytona 500 featured Dexter's Laboratory characters on its paint.
-A Subway promotion supported by Publicis & Hal Riney of Chicago lasted from August 23 to October 3, 1999, called "Dexter's Super Computer Giveaway", in which a computer, monitor, games, software, and an exclusive set of Dexter's Laboratory DVDs were awarded as prizes.
-Subway promoted Dexter's Laboratory once again from April 1 to May 15, 2002, with four kids' meal toys.
+Subway promoted Dexter's Laboratory from April 1 to May 15, 2002, with four kids' meal toys.

 Dairy Queen sold six kids' meal toys during an April 2001 promotion that was financed by a $3 million advertising and marketing budget.
 That month, Perfetti Van Melle and Cartoon Network launched the "Out of Control" promotion, which included on-air marketing and a sweepstakes to win an "Air Dextron" entertainment center.
-The following April, a similar promotion featured Dexter's Laboratory-themed Airheads packs and an online sweepstakes.
-Trendmasters released a series of Dexter's Laboratory figures and playsets in 2001.
-Race to the Brainergizer and The Incredible Invention Versus Dee Dee, two board games, were released by Pressman Toy Corporation in 2001.
+The following April, a promotion featured Dexter's Laboratory-themed Airheads packs and an online sweepstakes.
+Two board games Race to the Brainergizer and The Incredible Invention Versus Dee Dee were released by Pressman Toy Corporation in 2001.

-Burger King sponsored Dexter's Laboratory toys beginning in September 2003 with kids' meals during a larger promotion featuring online games, Cartoon Orbit codes, and new episodes.
-Kellogg's cereal boxes in the United Kingdom gave away the characters of Dexter and Dee Dee were as part of the Cartoon Network Wobble Heads in 2003.
-A trading card series was published by Artbox Entertainment.